About the Organization:

-Bird Conservancy, in partnership with Nebraska Game and Parks Commission, has formed a unique partnership.
-This partnership has outlined conservation and educational activities and actions that will inform and educate students, teachers, landowners, and resource professionals about the shortgrass prairie and ponderosa pine ecosystems of western Nebraska.
-We work with a diversity of partners including state, federal, other non-profits, and private landowners.
-We are looking for a motivated, dynamic education assistant who will bring wildlife conservation topics to a variety of audiences.
+Bird Conservancy of the Rockies, in partnership with Nebraska Game & Parks Commission (NGPC), has outlined conservation and educational activities that will inform and educate students, teachers, landowners, and resource professionals about the shortgrass prairie and ponderosa pine ecosystems of western Nebraska.
+We work with a diversity of partners including organizations at the state, federal, and nonprofit level and private landowners.
+Bird Conservancy of the Rockies is looking for a motivated, dynamic education assistant who will effectively bring wildlife conservation topics to a variety of audiences.

-• Assisting with implementation of educational programs including classroom presentations for all ages, field trips, outreach events, after school programs, citizen science events, and partner events.
+• Assisting with implementation of educational programs, including classroom presentations, field trips, outreach events, after school programs, citizen science events, partner events and virtual programs.

 • Assisting with development/expansion of educational programs and materials.

-• Be responsible for organizing registrations, program and inventory data.
+• Assisting with organizing registrations, program and inventory data.

 • Dissemination of Bird Conservancy/NGPC’s conservation messages.

-• Undergraduate degree in environmental education or environmental studies, with an emphasis in education, environmental science, ornithology, wildlife/ecosystem conservation, or related fields.
-Preference will be given to an applicant with previous environmental education experience.
-A background in shortgrass prairie wildlife ecology and birds preferred
+• Undergraduate degree in environmental education or environmental studies or related degree, with an emphasis in education, environmental science, ornithology, wildlife/ecosystem conservation, or related fields preferred.
+Preference will be given to applicants with prior environmental education experience.
+Background in shortgrass prairie wildlife ecology and/or birds preferred.

 • Public speaking skills and the ability to work with people of all ages

-• Excellent written and verbal communication skills including the ability to communicate through multiple media (print, TV, radio, Internet, public events, etc.)
+• Excellent written and verbal communication skills including the ability to communicate through multiple media formats (print, TV, radio, Internet, public events, social media, etc.)

-• Experience and demonstrated proficiency using Microsoft Excel, Microsoft Word, Adobe, and Microsoft Publisher
+• Experience and demonstrated proficiency using Microsoft Excel, Word, and Publisher, Adobe products, and Google Suite

-• Responsible, creative, relational, enthusiastic, flexible, self-motivated and resourceful team player
+• Responsible, creative, relatable, enthusiastic, flexible, self-motivated, and resourceful team player

 • A valid U.S. driver’s license and personal transportation.
 Must be willing to travel to program sites in western Nebraska.
 NGPC vehicle provided but some use of personal vehicle may be required

-• Ability to communicate (speak, read, write) in Spanish a plus (but not required)
+• Ability to communicate (speak, read, write) in Spanish preferred